-Insurance coverage begins from the day you leave home for assignment and ends when you return home from assignment.
-This includes 14 days from the end date of your assignment to 'facilitate repatriation' i.e. allow you to time to pack up and travel back to Australia.

-If you choose to remain in-country longer than the 14-day period, your coverage will cease on the 15th day.
+Insurance coverage begins from the day you leave home for your in-country assignment or in-country phase and ends when you return home.
+This includes 14 days from the end date of your incountry assignment or phase to 'facilitate repatriation' i.e. allow you to time to pack up and travel back to Australia.
+If you choose to remain incountry longer than the 14-day period, your coverage will cease on the 15th day.